The Avada Visibility System

 Element Responsive Breakpoints

-All three size settings have an Element Responsive Breakpoint, which you can set in the Avada > Global Options > Responsive tab.
-This allows you to set the responsive breakpoint for the small, medium, and large screens and determine when your site will switch to a different screen visibility.
-For example, if you set 640 pixels for the Small Screen’s custom width settings, then when your site is viewed on a resolution that is equal or less to 640 pixels, any element with the ‘Small Screen’ option enabled will display on your site.
+When you navigate to the Avada > Global Options > Responsive tab, you can set responsive breakpoints for small, medium, and large screens and specify when your site switches to a different screen visibility.
+For example, if you set 640 pixels for the Small Screen’s custom width settings, then when your site is viewed at a resolution of 640 pixels or lower, any Element with the ‘Small Screen’ option enabled will display.

 How To Set Element Responsive Breakpoints